stretchr/stretchr-backbone/README.md

 Now define the stretchr object
 ```
-var stretchr = Stretchr.NewSession("project", "public-key", "private-key");
+var stretchr = new Stretchr.Client("account", "project", "key");
 ```

-And finally, pass it in with any of your backbone stretchr objects
+And finally, set it in any of your Backbone Collections and Models that should be persisted to Stretchr.

 ## Collection Support
 ```